-Many organizations and universities offer both need and merit-based scholarships that are designed to aid and encourage Hispanic students specifically to pursue higher education and to continue to break into fields that are mostly dominated by non-minority groups.
+Many organizations and universities offer both need and merit-based scholarships that are designed to aid and encourage Hispanic and Latinx students specifically to pursue higher education and to continue to break into fields that are mostly dominated by non-minority groups.
 These scholarships are available across a wide variety of majors and areas of interest, ranging from Journalism to Nursing to Engineering.

 So, what can you expect to have to submit in order to be considered for one (or more) of these scholarships?

 Most scholarships typically require a minimum GPA to apply, such as 2.5, 3.0, or 3.5 out of 4.0.
 The required minimum will often vary depending on how competitive the scholarship is, or how many scholarships are being awarded.

 Depending on the type of scholarship (state, federal etc.), the scholarship application may require you to show proof that you are a U.S. citizen or that you are a legal permanent resident of the U.S.

-For example, if you are a journalism student and you are applying to a scholarship to help fund your college degree in this subject area, an essay question may ask you to reflect on your proudest achievement thus far that is related to journalism.
+For example, if you are a journalism student and you are applying for a scholarship to help fund your college degree in this subject area, an essay question may ask you to reflect on your proudest achievement thus far that is related to journalism.

 One or more letters of recommendation may be required so the university or organization can “double-check” that your accomplishments and credentials are in fact what you indicated on your resume or in your essays.
 Common sources for letters of recommendation are professors or teachers, employers, and leaders from extracurricular activities.